HiLab-git/Head-Neck-GTV/README.md

 * Some common python packages such as Numpy, Pandas, SimpleITK

 # Usage
-Run the following command to install PyMIC:
+Run the following command to install H&N_GTV:

 ```bash
 pip install HNGTV